Ask a Question related to Adobe Acrobat Macintosh, Design and Development.

 Jon

 The doc was emailed.
-My problems started when I converted it into an editable document.
+My problems started when I converted it into an editable doent.
 I need to have the recipients be able to fill out the form while in their browser and then click a submit button to email back to us.
 The recipients are striving to achieve a "paperless" office.

 I called Adobe tech support and their response was that the doc was searching for a dictionary, they advised completely uninstalling Reader (manually remove empty directories)and then re-installing from scratch.
 I tried this on two different computers and there was no difference, I still get the same error message.
 Also, alot of people will be accessing this .pdf and it is impractical to have everyone uninstall and reinstall to accommodate my doc.